Implementation toolkit

 Export to GTM

-Generate a GTM-ready JSON from your current project: variables (Measurement ID, Domain List), GA4 Config tag, and optional CrossDomainLinker.
-Import into GTM (Admin → Import Container → Merge).
+Generate a GTM-ready JSON from your current project.
+Import via GTM → Admin → Import Container → Merge.

 Automated Test Suite